 The Flesh Eaters is a fascinatingly obscure B movie from the 1960s.
 It has sometimes been called “the first gore movie”, although this is debatable – though The Flesh Eaters has a 1962 copyright date, it was not released until 1964.
 In which case that would make Herschell Gordon Lewis’s Blood Feast (1963) the world’s first splatter film.
 Nobody involved in the film seemed to ever go on to anything of note in their careers – most of the cast played bit parts on tv throughout the rest of the 1960s, most successfully being Martin Kosleck.
 It was the only film that director Jack Curtis would ever make.

 The Flesh Eaters buys into the era’s fad for Nazi mad scientist films, which also included the likes of She Demons (1958), They Saved Hitler’s Brain (1964), The Frozen Dead (1966), Flesh Feast (1970) and Shock Waves (1977), not to mention the fad for sado-Nazi films in the 1970s beginning with Ilsa, She Wolf of the SS (1974).
 In this regard, The Flesh Eaters features a wonderful icy and cold performance from Martin Kosleck, a German born actor who himself fled the Nazi regime in the 1930s.
-(Although, while Kosleck plays with a clipped Germanic accent, the character is confusingly said to merely be an American who was sent to observe the Nazi experiments).
+(Although, while Kosleck plays with a clipped Germanic accent, things are confused by the character being said to be an American who was merely sent to observe the Nazi experiments).